DebugBSD/Assembly-Workbench/README.md

 ----

 * Make available the possibility of update settings for files and projects from Settings Window.
+* Think about how to integrate git/github into Assembly Workbench
 * Add Github/Git window to control the changes
 * Integratte GIT/GitHUB/Bitbucket/Any other CVS into the IDE
 * Integration with Scintilla